We are actively looking for volunteers for the next three months! Could this be you?

-Teaching experience with adults or children (English, German, French or Greek)
+- Teaching experience with adults or children (English, German, French or Greek);

-Artistic or musical talent
+- Artistic or musical talent;

-Social media or communications experience
+- Social media or communications expertise;

-Ability to run safe and structured activities with children
+- Ability to run safe and structured activities with children;

-Language skills (particularly Arabic, Farsi, Greek, French, Urdu and Kurdish)
+- Language skills (particularly Arabic, Farsi, Greek, French, Urdu and Kurdish);

-‘Green fingers’ (gardening skills!)
+- ‘Green fingers’ (gardening);

-Administrative tasks and working at the Alpha Centre reception
+- Administrative tasks and working at the Alpha Centre reception;

-Happy to help out in our warehouse
+- Willing to help out in our warehouse;

-Experience working with refugees, unaccompanied minors, or IDPs.
+- Experience working with refugees, unaccompanied minors, or IDPs;

 Please note, we cannot accept -